ariakit/ariakit/packages/reakit/src/Tab/README.md

 # Tab

 Accessible `Tab` component that follows the [WAI-ARIA Tabs Pattern](https://www.w3.org/TR/wai-aria-practices/#tabpanel).
-It's a component that, when activated, display a `TabPanel`.
+It's a component that, when activated, displays a `TabPanel`.

 <carbon-ad></carbon-ad>